MississaugaCoding/mississaugacoding.github.io/_posts/2016-02-16-html-css-js-git.md

 Once you register on GitHub, you get an unlimited number of public repositories.
 'Public' means anyone can see your files and copy them, but no one can change them directly.

+The steps to set up, and use, a remote repo on GitHub are:

 1. create repo on GitHub
 2. copy the repo URL, normally HTTPS
 3. `git remote add [name e.g. origin] [paste repo URL from GitHub]` done only once to let local Git installation know about remote repository
-4. `git push -u origin master` to push changes upstream to rempte repo (origin) from local (master); will prompt for GitHub username and password
+4. `git push -u origin master` to push changes upstream to remote repo (origin) from local branch (master); will prompt for GitHub username and password

 To summarise, once local and remote repositories are set up, the only three commands you will really use most of the time are: